 - Start your new school journey!

-REMEMBER: If public school (or private school) doesn’t work out, you can always transfer to home school again.
+REMEMBER: If public school (or private school) doesn’t work out, you can always transfer to home school again, even at end of the school year!

 When talking about can you switch to homeschool in the middle of the year, you may also wonder: